 Many people have commented about the need for a film or television series on Lafayette.
 On November 26, I had a wonderful dinner with Manuel Roman, a Frenchman who is a script writer.
 He believes this project on Lafayette could become a television production.

 The Lafayette presentations for the year concluded with talks before the West Chester Exchange Club and the Right Angle Club in Philadelphia.
-The Right Angle Club were extremely interested in Lafayette, a perfect way to end 2022.
+The Right Angle Club members were extremely interested in Lafayette, a perfect way to end 2022.